adwaid-k/Intelli-Mesh-project/README.md

 ![Implementation flowchart](include/implementation_steps.png)

-➣ Create Custom OpenWRTLinux Build
+➣  **Create Custom OpenWRTLinux Build**
  The project begins with creating a customized version of OpenWRT, an open-source Linux-based operating system commonly used on embedded devices and routers.
-This custom build will include the necessary modules and dependencies to support mesh net working, multi-WAN capabilities, and load balancing features required by the Intelli Mesh network.
+This custom build will include the necessary modules and dependencies to support mesh net working, multi-WAN capabilities, and load-balancing features required by the Intelli Mesh network.

- ➣ AddBATMAN-ADVSupport
+ ➣ **Add BATMAN-ADVSupport**
  After setting up the OpenWRT base, BATMAN-ADV (Better Approach to Mobile Ad hoc Networking) support is added.
 BATMAN-ADV is a routing protocol specifically designed for decentralized wireless mesh networks.
 It allows network nodes to make in dependent decisions, optimizing routes based on network topology changes.
 This feature is critical for creating a self-healing and resilient mesh network.

- ➣ ConfigureMulti-VLAN Support
+ ➣ **Configure Multi-VLAN Support**
  Next, multi-VLAN (Virtual Local Area Network) support is configured to segment the network traffic into different VLANs.
 This step enables the separation of traffic types, such as management traffic, guest networks, and IoT devices, enhancing both security and traffic management.
 VLAN segmentation also allows for more efficient bandwidth usage and improved quality of service (QoS).

- ➣ Setup4GModemDialing
+ ➣ **Set up 4G Modem Dialling**
- In this step, the system is configured to handle 4G modem dialing.
+ In this step, the system is configured to handle 4G modem dialling.
 This setup enables WAN redundancy by adding cellular connectivity as a backup option.
 By using 4G (or possibly 5G in future iterations), the network can maintain connectivity even if the pri mary wired or fiber connection fails.
 This step ensures that each node has access to multiple WAN options, contributing to the system’s reliability.

- ➣ IntegrateLoad Balancing Using mwan3
+ ➣ **IntegrateLoad Balancing Using mwan3**
  Load balancing is achieved using mwan3, a multi-WAN manager available in OpenWRT. mwan3distributes traffic load across multiple WAN connections, optimizing network per formance and preventing any single WAN link from being overwhelmed.
 This feature is essential for efficiently managing bandwidth and maintaining high performance, particu larly in environments with varying internet connectivity options.

- ➣ Develop and Implement a Custom Python Script for Self-Healing Mesh Network
- Acustom Python script is developed and implemented to enable self-healing capabilities within the network.
+ ➣ **Develop and Implement a Custom Python Script for Self-Healing Mesh Network** A custom Python script is developed and implemented to enable self-healing capabilities within the network.
 This script monitors the status of network nodes and WAN connec tions in real time.
 If a node or WAN connection fails, the script automatically re-routes traffic and adjusts the mesh topology to maintain connectivity.
 This self-healing mech anism is a core component of Intelli-Mesh, enabling automatic recovery from network failures.

- ➣ 802.11r Fast Roaming
+ ➣ **802.11r Fast Roaming**
- The802.11r protocol, known as ”Fast Roaming,” is configured to improve mobility within the network.
+ The 802.11r protocol, known as ”Fast Roaming,” is configured to improve mobility within the network.
 This protocol allows devices to quickly roam between access points with minimal latency, which is particularly useful for mobile devices in environments requir ing seamless connectivity.
 Fast roaming ensures that devices stay connected without no ticeable interruptions when they move between different mesh nodes.

- ➣ Create Local Dashboard Using JavaScript and Python Flask
+ ➣ **Create Local Dashboard Using JavaScript and Python Flask**
- Alocal management dashboard is created using Flask (a lightweight Python web frame work) and JavaScript.
-This dashboard provides a user-friendly interface for monitoring and managingthenetwork.
-Keyfeatures include real-time visualization of network status, traffic distribution, and alerts for network events such as node failures or WAN discon nections.
+ A local management dashboard is created using Flask (a lightweight Python web frame work) and JavaScript.
+This dashboard provides a user-friendly interface for monitoring and managing the network.
+Key features include real-time visualization of network status, traffic distribution, and alerts for network events such as node failures or WAN discon nections.

-➣ ConfigureLocal Dashboard
+➣ **ConfigureLocal Dashboard**
  Once the dashboard is built, it is configured to interact with the mesh network.
 This includes setting up real-time data feeds from network nodes and implementing controls for users to adjust network parameters (such as load balancing thresholds, node priorities, and VLAN settings).
 The configuration process ensures that the dashboard accurately reflects the live network state.

- ➣ ConfigureCommunication Between Hardware and Local Dashboard
+ ➣ **Configure Communication Between Hardware and Local Dashboard**
  In this step, the communication between the hardware (mesh nodes and routers) and the local dashboard is established.
 The MQTT protocol, known for its lightweight nature and efficiency in real-time data exchange, may be used here to enable the dashboard to receive